 Decide where you would like to place your cube shelves.
-Then, ascertain what you need to store in them.
+Ascertain what you need to store in them.
 You can plan the dimensions accordingly when building the cubes.

 Cut the wood in the dimensions you determined.
 Make sure to exercise caution while cutting and wear gloves and safety glasses as precautionary measures.

-You may wish to apply wood putty in those parts where the screws were inserted.
+You may wish to apply wood putty where the screws were inserted.
 If you painted the cubes, apply paint in these areas to make them neater and less noticeable.